 "Verily, there is a (special) morality of every religion.
 And the (special) morality of Islam is modesty."

-Also referred as: Humbleness, sobriety, humility, lack of vanity, lack of pretension, unpretentiousness;
+Also referred to as: Humbleness, sobriety, humility, lack of vanity, lack of pretension, unpretentiousness;

 shyness, decency, bashfulness, simplicity, plainness, lack of pretension, inexpensiveness, lack of extravagance, moderation.